My Comprehension of AWS Services

 - Measured: we pay as much as much resources we use.

 - High-Availability: making backups and accommodating failure of a single component.
-In case of a server's failure there is another instance to back it up.
+In case of a server's failure there is another instance to back it up. - There are 3 types of cloud computing:

 - Software as a Service (Saas) - a ready-to-use application typically accessible via a browser.
 Provider takes responsibility for upgrading, security, error handling etc.